Literature

 The gold digger

-One day, he fulfilled his only desire every day without effort.
-He would get up and count in his mind the time it took him to do it.
-He counted time as if he were mastering it while it was slipping away.
-He knew his age, but he persisted in not letting himself be surprised by its effects.
-He asked his Continue reading
+One day, his only desire, he fulfilled it effortlessly each day.
+He would get up and mentally count the time it took him to do it.
+He counted the time as if he controlled it even as it slipped away.
+He knew his age, but he stubbornly refused to be caught off guard by its effects.
+He sought his… Continue reading

 -

-Paradise Lost by Sebastien de Courtois
+Paradise Lost by Sébastien de Courtois

 -